 Why change a location?

 Because Google, DuckDuckGo, Bing, and the like consider a page’s URL when trying to figure out what the page is about.

 There’s also creative branding.
 If you’re telling a detective story, then “/inquiries” might be more appropriate than plain ol’ “/faq”.

 Why not change a location?

-If people have bookmarked a page’s address, and you change it, then their link is for naught.
-As in, it’s naught gonna work.
+If people have bookmarked a page’s address, and you change it, then their link is invalid and will direct them to the /404 error page.

 Point is, people and search engines alike are fond of knowing where a page is.
 Once you set a page’s location, it’s best not to change it.

-The menu is more than site-wide collection of links.
-It’s also where you control each static page’s unique address.
+- It’s also where you control each static page’s unique address